-Species Period Harvest Fishery Limits Pink Salmon July 16-August 15 and September 10-30 Coho Salmon July 16-August 15 and September 10-30 Incidentally caught Rainbow Trout and Dolly Varden.
-All live fish must be released.
-Fish that die in net may be retained.
-Fishery will close for the season once 100 Rainbow Trout or 150 Dolly Varden have been released or retained.
+Species Period Harvest Fishery Limits Chinook Salmon July 16-August 15 Fishery will close prior to August 15 if 200 Chinook Salmon have been retained or released prior to that date.
+Fishery will reopen September 10-30 for species available at that time Pink Salmon July 16-August 15 and September 10-30 Coho Salmon July 16-August 15 and September 10-30 Incidentally caught Rainbow Trout and Dolly Varden All live fish must be released.
+Fish that die in net may be retained Fishery will close for the season once 100 Rainbow Trout or 150 Dolly Varden have been released or retained

-- Chinook Salmon less than 20 inches in length may be retained and do not count towards retained or released totals. - Other incidentally caught species may be retained; however, all incidental fish mortalities, except for Chinook Salmon less than 20 inches in length, count towards released or retained totals specified in this section. - Only one community gillnet may be operated on the Kenai River. - The gillnet may not: be over 60 feet (10 fathoms) in length to take salmon; be larger than 5.25-inch mesh; and obstruct more than half of the river width with stationary fishing gear. - Subsistence stationary gillnet gear may not be set within 200 feet of other subsistence stationary gear. - ♦ One registration permit will be available and will be issued by the Federal in-season manager, in consultation with the Kenai National Wildlife Refuge Manager, to the Ninilchik Traditional Council.
+- Chinook Salmon less than 20 inches in length may be retained and do not count towards retained or released totals. - Other incidentally caught species may be retained; however, all incidental fish mortalities, except for Chinook Salmon less than 20 inches in length, count towards released or retained totals specified in this section. - Only one community gillnet may be operated on the Kenai River. - The gillnet may not: be over 60 feet (10 fathoms) in length to take salmon; be larger than 5.25-inch mesh; and obstruct more than half of the river width with stationary fishing gear. - Subsistence stationary gillnet gear may not be set within 200 feet of other subsistence stationary gear. - One registration permit will be available and will be issued by the Federal in-season manager, in consultation with the Kenai National Wildlife Refuge Manager, to the Ninilchik Traditional Council.
 As the community gillnet owner, the Ninilchik Traditional Council will be responsible for its use and removal in consultation with the Federal in-season manager.
 As part of the permit, the Ninilchik Traditional Council must provide post-season written documentation of required evaluation information to the Federal in-season manager including, but not limited to: - Persons or households operating the gear; - Hours of operation; and - Number of each species caught and retained or released. - ♦ The Ninilchik Traditional Council may operate the net for subsistence purposes on behalf of residents of Ninilchik by requesting a subsistence fishing permit that: - Identifies a person who will be responsible for fishing the gillnet; and - Includes provisions for recording daily catches, the household to whom the catch was given, and other information determined to be necessary for effective resource management by the Federal in-season manager.